 Technology also presents a lot of possibilities for individualized career pathing, building multiple career path scenarios based on individual employee potential, identifying skill gaps, and reviewing job competencies.
 Examples of HR Tech tools suited for this purpose include PathSavvy or Talent Guard.

 One noticeable trend is augmented analytics - an approach to data that automates insights using machine learning and natural language generation.
 Experts see augmented analytics platforms as more user-friendly ways to analyze employee data and produce deeper insights.
 They combine AI capabilities to analyze large sets of data and identify trends or track important metrics.
 Then, using natural language processing technology, the tools deliver the findings in an easy-to-digest, conversational form.
-Just like Emma - your Linkedin assistant created by Bunch.io:
+Just like Emma - a Linkedin assistant created by Bunch.io:

-You can see a broad use of AI in such products like MindMatch or HRForecast.
-Both companies use Big Data and Artificial Intelligence to target more talent more efficiently and answer the most burning questions of HR management basing on data, not a guess.
+You can see a broad use of AI in such products as MindMatch or HRForecast.
+Both companies use Big Data and Artificial Intelligence to target more talent more efficiently and answer the most burning questions of HR management based on data, not a guess.